Black Hat Asia Briefings Tracks

 Community & Career

 The Community & Career track aims to provide a forum for idea sharing and discussion on relevant issues impacting the cybersecurity community.
 Topics may include but are not limited to diversity, inclusion, careers, family, legal issues, attribution, substance abuse, mental health, burn out, security awareness, and work-life balance.
 Talks in this track should provide insights that help the cybersecurity community better understand challenges faced by current and prospective participants and bring forward constructive and creative ideas for solutions.
 These talks can also be designed to support and guide individuals new to cybersecurity or wishing to become more engaged.
-Session formats for this track can be more open and flexible (such as virtual sessions, fireside chats, etc.).
+Session formats for this track can be more open and flexible (such as virtual sessions, roundtable discussions, fireside chats, etc.).
 Join us!

 Track Lead